Seven Days on the Dingle Peninsula, A Staycation Guide

 • some of the roads in and around the Dingle Peninsula are quite tight and difficult to maneuver in a larger car.
 The nervous passenger in me reached for the door handlebar often.

 dingle staycation guide: where to stay

 Both times I’ve been to the Dingle Peninsula we stayed out along the coast, past Dingle town.
 The first time, we stayed in a beautiful house in Dunquin that was literally a two minute walk to Krugers bar.
 It appears to have been taken offline, but this house is similar in size and must be only a few doors up.
 When we visited in August of this year, we stayed at Slea Head Rental and were treated to beautiful views over Dunmore Head from the comfort of the kitchen.
 It was perfect.

-what to see & do on the dingle peninsula
+dingle staycation guide: what to see & do

 I mentioned above that we didn’t stop into Dingle this time around because of Covid-19 fears, but perhaps you’ll want to as Dingle town is normally lovely.
 Cute, colourful, and filled with lovely artisan shops – any Dingle staycation guide would be incomplete without mentioning it.

 Traditionally, this is where farmers coming from the Great Blasket Island would dock their boats en route to Dingle… but today it’s more of a photogenic spot.
 If you’re brave enough to take the boat over to the Blasket Islands, this is where you’d launch from.